Dynamic Core Stability With Knees Stretches

 (Queiroz et al., 2010)

-Knee Stretches are hip extension exercises when we push out the carriage with the load of two springs.
-Hip extension work glutes (butt muscles) and hamstrings (back of thighs).
+Knee Stretches are hip extension exercises as we push out the carriage with the load of two springs.
+Hip extension works glutes (butt muscles) and hamstrings (back of thighs).
 Knee Stretches are also a hip flexion exercise which works the quadriceps (front of thigh) when we resist the springs as the carriage moves forward to the stopper.

-The purpose of the study I found was to evaluate and compare the activation patterns of the trunk flexors and extensors, as well as, hip muscles in the four variations of Knee Stretches.
+The purpose of the 2010 Knee Stretch study was to evaluate and compare the activation patterns of the trunk flexors and extensors (core), as well as, hip muscles in the four variations of Knee Stretches.
 They used electrodes on the right side of the torso and hips to record the data (Queiroz et al., 2010).

 The Knee Stretch Arch Back and Flat Back are more effective in challenging the multifidus (lower back muscles) (Queiroz et al., 2010).